Tsundoku

 Books, books, books

 This is what I’m reading at the moment, have piled up to read in the future, or have read in the recent past.
+I started tracking my books in 2024 sometime.

 Un Llarg Hivern - Colm Tóibín